myworldbox/UnityMultiplayer3D/README.md

 Download [UnityMultiplayer3D setup](https://mega.nz/file/r9A11KJJ#vEBnO74MjcTYW_OeuriGNDZPBTGOeaoKHV1322pDVGE) and play instantly.

+I use Inno Setup to created the installer

-It is a Unity Multiplayer Game Controller Demo created during my job in the company.
+It is a Unity Multiplayer Game Controller Demo created during my work in the company.

 It is very fundamental and does not have many functionalities.